 If multiple fields are selected, they will all be changed by this dialog.
-If they have different settings when the dialog is opened, the Constant/Dataset/User buttons will be initially de-selected - one must be chosen before editing can take place.
+If they have different settings when the dialog is opened, the Recorded Value and Datasource fields will be blank if the selected fields do not all have the same setting.